 Magnet schools are permitted in Montana, though there may not be any active magnet schools at present.
 These free public schools allow kids to focus on one specific theme, like STEM or the performing arts.
 The idea is that, if your child is passionate about a subject, they may learn best in an environment full of students who share that passion and classes that teach through the lenses of that main theme.

 You can also choose private school for your child!
 Montana families can choose from an array of private schools, nonpublic schools that charge tuition.
 Private schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.
-Alaska’s private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.
+Montana’s private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.

 Montana’s first school choice program was launched in 2015.
 In 2018, the Montana Supreme Court ruled the program unconstitutional.
 That ruling has been appealed and the case will soon be decided by the U.S. Supreme Court.